open-orchestra/open-orchestra-docs/en/user_guide/media.rst

 These ones can be personalized on a custom installation.

-But you may want to alter an automatically generated alternative with an image more specific.
+But you may want to alter an automatically generated alternative with a more specific image.
 You have two ways of doing that: crop manually the original image or upload a totally different alternative.

 First thing to do this is to select the alternative you want to update.
 Then choose between: